Your Quote Request Has 0 items

 I=(0.927)²×3000kg=2577kg⋅m²

 Motion Index Drives incorporates a safety factor into the calculated mass moment of inertia to account for any potential miscalculations in weight distribution or inaccuracies in the application of mass properties during the design process.
-In this instance, we used a conservative value of 3000 kg·m² for determining the appropriate RT series fixed indexer and for properly sizing the motor power.
+In this instance, we used a conservative value of 3000kg·m² to determine the appropriate RT series fixed indexer and to properly size the motor power.

-Choose Motion Index Drives and Be Confident That You’re Getting the Perfect Size for Your Application
+Choose Motion Index Drives and Be Confident That You Are Getting the Perfect Size for Your Application